 - 2.2 Revise the Quality-of-Service reporting regime.
 This will entail developing a full set of metrics, based on regional and international trends, with an aim of ensuring that telecommunications services in the Territory perform at internationally acceptable standards.
 Once draft metrics are developed, we will consult, and negotiate adoption and implementation with all licenced operators.
-A reporting regime will be developed to facilitate comparison of all operators and evaluate overall performance when contrasted with international trends. - 2.3 Complete the rebuild of the BVI internet Exchange (BVIX), in accordance with the Telecommunications Code (Part 2) (Internet Traffic Exchange) Requirements, 2010, and ensure that all local operators are fulfilling their obligations to exchange local internet traffic through the BVIX, without sending such traffic abroad. - 2.4 Implement a data gathering platform to capture real time broadband performance statistics and comparison between providers locally.
+A reporting regime will be developed to facilitate comparison of all operators and evaluate overall performance when contrasted with international trends.
+The development of targets will take place by the end of September 2021; following which, we will consult on the adoption of the metrics by the first quarter with a view of adopting same by the second quarter of the 2021/2022 year. - 2.3 Complete the rebuild of the BVI internet Exchange (BVIX), in accordance with the Telecommunications Code (Part 2) (Internet Traffic Exchange) Requirements, 2010, and ensure that all local operators are fulfilling their obligations to exchange local internet traffic through the BVIX, without sending such traffic abroad.
+The Commission is seeking to complete this activity by the of the first quarter of the financial year. - 2.4 Implement a data gathering platform to capture real time broadband performance statistics and comparison between providers locally.
 This platform will facilitate evaluation of the customer experience from their premises to on-net and off-net test services, evaluate operators' performance against their advertised speeds and monitor real customer experiences to popular online applications.
 Overall, this initiative seeks to ensure that customers have a better understanding of their broadband service while allowing the Commission to better understand the state of broadband performance overtime, particularly identifying areas for improvement.
+This will be implemented by the end of the third quarter of the financial year.